WordPressUtilities/wpupostvalidationrules/README.md

 # WPU Post Validation Rules

-Add validation rules before saving a WordPress post
+Add custom validation rules before saving a WordPress post : prevent the use of a word, too many links, too few images, etc.
+Translated in English, French, Spanish, Italian, Deutsch.

 ## How to install

 * Put this folder to your wp-content/plugins/ folder.
 * Activate the plugin in "Plugins" admin section.